-The Irvine Brain Bee is hosted by the Center for the Neurobiology of Learning and Memory at UC Irvine and is organized by a committee led by Manuella Yassa, Director of Outreach and Education.
+The Irvine Brain Bee is hosted by the UC Irvine Center for the Neurobiology of Learning and Memory's Office of Outreach and Education.
+The program is directed by Manuella Oliveira Yassa and organized by a committee led by neuroscience PhD students and CNLM Ambassadors Rachael Hokenson and Winny Ning.
 The goal of the Irvine Brain Bee is to inspire high school students in Orange County to learn about the brain and provide opportunities for engagement with university students and professors.
 Upon registration, Brain Bee participants will be matched with a mentor who will guide the student as he/she prepares for the competition.
 All Irvine Brain Bee competitors will have the opportunity to participate in workshops and review sessions at UC Irvine in preparation for the competition.

-The 2020 Irvine Brain Bee Competition will take place on in February 2020 on the UC Irvine campus.
+The 2022 Irvine Brain Bee Competition will take place on March 5, 2022 on the UC Irvine campus.
 In addition to the competition itself, the day will include neuroscience demonstrations and hands-on activities as well as panel discussions and a keynote lecture.
 The competition is 100% free for students.

 Irvine Brain Bee